inet-framework/inet-tutorials/configurator/doc/step4.md

 V4

 The `RoutingTableCanvasVisualizer` module (present in the network as a submodule of `IntegratedCanvasVisualizer`) can be used to visualize routes in the network.
 The visualizer indicates how packets are routed with solid arrows that point from a source node to the next hop node, basically representing a routing table entry.
 The visualizer displays the best matching (longest prefix) routing table entries towards each destination, from each node's routing table.
-By default, the set of routing tables and destinatons are all nodes, this selection can be narrowed with the visualizer's `nodeFilter` and `destinationFilter` parameters, respectively.
+By default, the set of routing tables and destinations are all nodes, this selection can be narrowed with the visualizer's `nodeFilter` and `destinationFilter` parameters, respectively.

 V5